 Chest pain is a warning sign

 “Nearly half of patients had a slow onset, so this is not uncommon,” said Dr Mirzaei.
 “The symptoms of acute coronary syndrome are non-specific, and interpretation is often challenging for patients.
 Chest pain, chest discomfort, and chest pressure are warning signs that an artery may be blocked, and patients should call the emergency medical services immediately.”
+What are the red flags for chest pain?

 Symptoms were triggered by exertion in more than half (54%) of men with abrupt onset and a diagnosis of ST-elevation myocardial infarction (STEMI).
 This is a particularly serious type of heart attack requiring rapid restoration of blood flow to blocked arteries.
 Risky activities included climbing stairs, pulling, pushing, shovelling, heavy gardening, running, and jogging.
+Heart attacks in very young people on the rise

 “Men with ischaemic heart disease or with multiple risk factors such as hypertension, diabetes, high cholesterol, or family history of heart disease should be aware that chest pain or discomfort after physical effort could be a heart attack,” said Dr Mirzaei.